ammar-m-s/UPS-Non-Linear-Control/README.md

 # UPS Control System Simulation – EECE 669 Project

-This repository contains the MATLAB Simulink implementation of a control system for an Uninterruptible Power Supply (UPS), developed as a course project for **EECE 669 – Advanced Control Systems** at the **American University of Beirut (AUB)**.
+This repository contains a MATLAB Simulink implementation of a **Full Linear MIMO control system with Feedback Linearization (FL-MIMO-FL)** for an Uninterruptible Power Supply (UPS), developed as a course project for **EECE 669 – Advanced Control Systems** at the **American University of Beirut (AUB)**.

+---

 ## 👨‍💻 Project Contributors